newshadowk/NetRpc/README.md

 ```
 ## Hearbeat
 **ClientProxy** has a **Heartbeat** function after you call **StartHeartbeat()**, the interval is 10 seconds by default.
-Client should register the **Heartbeat** event and implement logic of heartbeat.
+Client should register the **Heartbeat** event and implementation of heartbeat.
 According to **Heartbeat** is successfull or faild, **Connected** or **DisConnected** will invoke correspondingly.
 ```c#
 //client set the heartbeat interval to 10*1000